Antique Car Show

 The local stations finally broke the $1.00 per liter milestone in July 2005.

 Hurricane Katrina in Sept.
 2005 had its repercussions on our local fuel prices, as it did everywhere.
 At that time, it shot up to $1.40 per litre.
 It was as high as that again after Hurricanes Gustav and Ike in mid-Sept.
 2008, but dropped steadily after that, and remained relatively low over the winter months.
-As of June, 2013, the price for regular unleaded gasoline around town is just around CAD$1.25 per liter for regular self-serve.
+In June 2013, the price for regular unleaded gasoline around town was around CAD$1.25 per liter for regular self-serve.
+In June 2014, the price was around CAD$1.30 per liter, but by December 11th, 2014, it had dropped to below $1.00, the lowest we've seen in more than 4 years.

-The best deal on fuel in the province is found in Fredericton, because the only Cosco fueling station is located here.
-As a result, the price at other competing stations in the City are only 2-3 cents more per litre.
+The best deal on fuel in the province is found in Fredericton, because the only Costco fueling station is located here.
+So, if you're a Costco member, fill up here.
+The price at other competing stations in the city is between 3 - 4 cents more than at Costco.
+On Jan.
+23rd, 2015, regular gas was selling there for 79.9 c/l.
+That's more than a 40 c/l drop in price since October, 2014.

 If you're driving east towards Fredericton along the TCH Hwy #2, you'll pass a PetroCan station at Kings Landing, about 15 min. west of the City.
-Its price is often a couple of cents more expensive than at other stations in Fredericton, so if your gas gauge isn't yet on "E", you might as well wait until you get into the city to top up.
+Its price is often a couple of cents more expensive than at stations in Fredericton, so if your gas gauge isn't yet on "E", you're better off waiting until you get into the city to top up.

 In New Brunswick, the price of fuel is regulated.
 What this means is that you won't see daily fluctuations in the price at the pumps, unless there's another crisis like Hurricanes Katrina or Ike.
 So, every Thursday, a new price may be set at the pumps.
 Will it go up, down, or stay the same ?
 It's like playing the lottery every Wednesday...should I top up the tank or not ?
 Check ww.cbc.ca > My Region > New Brunswick > look for Robert Jones' (the "Gas Guru") prediction on either Tuesdays or Wednesdays, for the change.
 He's usually right.

-I'm keeping this page updated fairly regularly with the latest local fuel price information, but the website mentioned below also maintains current info about gas prices around N.B.
+I'll keep this page updated from time-to-time with the latest local fuel price information, but the website mentioned below also maintains current info about gas prices around N.B.

 - Road Trip